ABOUT

-Meet Ronit Plank: Writer, Editor, and Speaker
+Meet Ronit Plank: Writer, Editor, and Teacher

 Hi, thank you so much for visiting!

-My first book is the memoir When She Comes Back about losing my mother to the guru at the center of the Netflix docuseries Wild Wild Country when I was a child, and our eventual reconciliation.
+My first book the memoir When She Comes Back, Finalist in the 2022 Housatonic Book Awards and the 2021 National Indie Excellence Awards, is about losing my mother to the guru at the center of the Netflix docuseries Wild Wild Country when I was a child and our eventual reconciliation.
 It’s a coming-of-age story about giving up one’s power, growing up in the 80’s in New York, struggling with poor body image, and how children survive when parents leave.
-My second book is the short story collection Home is a Made-Up Place, Winner of the 2020 Hidden River Arts’ Eludia Award.

 Before I began writing and podcasting I was an actor and I still do some acting and voiceover work though my big passion is stories.
 No matter the genre, stories can bridge vastly different lived experiences and help connect those who might not otherwise have found each other.
 I got my MFA in Nonfiction Writing from Pacific University, am a creative nonfiction editor at The Citron Review, a writing teacher, and I speak on memoir craft and why our stories matter.